 - High Air Volume: 475 CFM

-It runs a 2-stroke engine which is optimized and delivers superior blowing force- enough to sweep leaves, mixed debris, nut, and even tiny rocks.
+It runs a 2-stroke engine that is optimized and delivers superior blowing force- enough to sweep leaves, mixed debris, nut, and even tiny rocks.

-Which is not surprising considering the 475 CFM air volume and air speeds of up to 200 MPH.
+This is not surprising considering the 475 CFM air volume and airspeeds of up to 200 MPH.

-It has a longer, flexible handle to which can be bent to reach closed areas and fence corners.
+It has a long, flexible handle that can be bent to reach closed areas and fence corners.

 If you hate the process of mixing fuel and oil- typical of 2-stroke engines, the manufacturer has gone one step here…